Your Ultimate Guide to Japanese Game Localization in 2022

 Don’t translate everything.

-Local players are familiar with English titles and phrases because English is an essential part of Japanese gaming culture.
+Local players are familiar with English titles and phrases because English is essential to Japanese gaming culture.
 Furthermore, gamers EXPECT to see English in games, so a game with no English may appear strange.
 Menus, UX text, and specific messages to gamers are all in English.

 In Japanese video game culture, some issues will be met with hostility.